Herbycheck/Unity-Tutorial-Test/README.md

 ```
 Now we can change the speed value live in the Unity Editor.

-> [!TIP] Changes in Gaming Mode and Prefabs
+> [!TIP]
 > Don't forget that changes aren't being saved in gaming mode and it won't change it on the Prefab if you don't apply it directly into the Prefab or override it.

 **Nice Time to Commit 👁️👁️**